willembressers/Self-Driving-Car-Engineer/2_Localization_Path_Planning_Control_and_System_Integration/11_highway_driving/README.md

 The main code consist of 4 parts:

 1. **process sensory data**; in the first part, the car processes the sensory data it recieves.
 This parts analyses the sensory input and sets the appropriate flags (car in front, left lane available, etc).
+In this part the controller loops over it's sensory input and recieves from each other car it's x,y position as well as it's s,d frenet positions.
+From this data the controller determines the speed and distance from us to the other cars.
+Then the controller checks in which lane the car is driving with respect to our car.
+It incorporates the lane width (of 4 meter) and checks if the frenet `d` position of the other car is within the lane boundaries.
+If the car is in the same lane as our car, the controllor will copy it's speed and distance for the `behaviour` module, for futher processing.
+If the car is not in our lane, it will check if it's in the left or right lane (with respect to our car), and will flag (`left_lane_free`, `right_lane_free`) the lane as occupied accodingly.
+In the left and rightways check the controller doesn't only check the distance forwards, but also backwards, in order to ensure that the lane is available.

-2. **behaviour**; in the behaviour part, the car makes a decision on it's actions. if it wants to adjust it's speed or change a lane
+2. **behaviour**; Now that the controller knows where all the other cars are (with respect to our car), it can choose an apporpriate behaviour.
+If there is a car in front of us, it will match it's speed.
+It will also check the flags (`left_lane_free`, `right_lane_free`) if there is a lane available.
+And if there is a lane available, the `behaviour` module will change the lane setting and update the speed.

 3. **trajectory**; now that an decision is made, the car plans a trajectory for it's action.
-This means it determines it path it want to follow
+This means it determines it path it want to follow.
+The new trajectory is generated starting from the last two points of the previous trajectory.
+In case the previous trajectory is not available, we fake the previous position by reversing on the same direction (yaw).
+Secondly we setup three target points respectively 30, 60 and 90 meters ahead of the car.

-4. **path planner**; in the last part the desired trajectory is translated to an spline in real world coordinates so the car follows the lane (curvature) and doesn't jerk the car.
+4. **path planner**; Based on these points the `path planner` module will generate a smooth trajectory using the spline library.
+To make the work easier for the spline calculation, the coordinates are transformed (shift and rotation) to local car coordinates.
+It will generate points for the spline with an 0.02 second time interval between points.

 this was fun. :D